Information for term Exploring Rome Through the Arts

 During guided tours and onsite classes you’ll discover historical monuments, architectural icons and artistic masterpieces spanning antiquity, the Renaissance, Baroque and more modern periods.

 What else can you do in Rome?
-Stroll through medieval piazzas, view Renaissance paintings, and catch up with the latest fashion by window shopping.
+Stroll through the many public parks, view Renaissance paintings, and catch up with the latest fashion by window shopping.
 Eat gelato!
 People-watch in busy cafes, grab a plate of pasta or pizza al taglio (pizza by the slice), and live your summer with gusto!

 Daily LifeClick to Open